 Tight calf muscles

-The upper part of the Achilles tendon is connected to the soleus, also known as the calf muscle.
+The upper part of the is connected to the soleus, also known as the calf muscle.
 Located below the thigh on the back of your leg, this muscle plays an instrumental role in the running process.
 As a result, it is prone to tightness if mistreated.
 When the calf muscles in your body get too tight, they limit your dorsiflexion, or the ability to bend your foot at the ankle.
 The limited range of motion caused by tight calves can contribute to the development of Achilles tendinitis over time.

 Improper running equipment

 Sometimes, the cause is more environmental than physical.
 If you wear running shoes that are too worn or too small, it’s more likely for tendinopathy to develop due to the reduced foot support.
 Additionally, running on flat or uneven surfaces also contributes significantly to the likelihood of developing this ailment.
 To prevent Achilles tendonitis from occurring, make sure to wear proper footwear and to run on more accommodating surfaces.

 Although rare, there have been instances where the skeletal structure of a person was the trigger.
 One such recorded case was due to a man whose heel bone was tilted outward slightly.
 It caused pressure to be unevenly distributed among the calf and tendon, which is what eventually caused inflammation.
 Bone irregularities such as these can be caused by misuse, prior injury, or even unlucky genetics.

 As you age, the likelihood of development of this condition from exercise increases.
 Studies have shown that tendons in older people tend to be tighter and to have less blood flow.
 The Achilles tendon already has very little blood flow, so this can be a serious concern.
 These factors significantly increase the chance of developing tendinopathy, so older runners will need to take more precautions to prevent injury.